kon-pas/lindenmayer-system/README.md

 > **Note**
 > Made for Python Course at Jagiellonian University in Q4 2021.
 > **Note**
-> Docummentation written in polish, as required.
-No english available.
+> Documentation written in Polish, as required.
+No English available.

 # Implementacja systemu Lindenmayera, wykorzystanie go do rysowania fraktali w 2D <!-- omit in toc -->